18F/handbook/_pages/welcome-to-18f/classes/github.md

 ---
-title: Intro to GitHub and the 18F website
+title: Intro to GitHub
-navtitle: GitHub and the 18F website
+navtitle: GitHub
 ---

-_This section covers the basics of how 18F&rsquo;s website works and includes a brief overview of Git._
+_This section provides a brief overview of GitHub._

-### Leadership

-[Outreach](/outreach) is responsible for maintaining the 18F website.
-[Elaine Kamlley](https://gsa-tts.slack.com/messages/@elainekamlley) is the product leads.

-### Communication

-Find us in Slack:

-- Use [#18f-site](https://gsa-tts.slack.com/messages/18f-site) to report issues.

 ### Documentation